-The logo became as synonymous with comic books as the characters that lived in their pages.
+The logo became as synonymous with comic books as the characters that lived on their pages.

-Of all the guidelines that the organization created, none were as well known as its stopping of:
+Of all the guidelines that the organization created, none were as well known as its stopping:

 - The words horror and terror on the covers

-- Any characters or images depicting a defamation of authoritative figures, government or otherwise
+- Any characters or images depicting defamation of authoritative figures, government, or otherwise

 - Gore and disfigurement